Recorded Incunabula 1891-1898

-Long before institutions like the UCSB Library collected early sound recordings, private collectors sought out artifacts from the first years of sound recording.
+Long before institutions like the UC Santa Barbara Library collected early sound recordings, private collectors sought out artifacts from the first years of sound recording.
 These collectors were often fascinated by early sound recording technology and the performers who made these rare recordings.
-Many of these fragile early recordings were lost because of their original owners' negligence, and the fact that any survive at all reflects both luck and the foresight of those collectors, who often passed their knowledge and their collections to other individuals who shared their interests.
-These early recordings are extraordinarily rare, if not unique, and institutions and private collectors alike are merely stewards of these sounds which by all rights should belong to the public.
-Examples of less than 6 percent of the 22,000 cylinder titles issued before 1902 are known to survive (1) so it is imperative that we treat them with respect.
+Many of these fragile early recordings were lost because of their original owners' negligence, and the fact that any survive at all reflects both luck and the foresight of those private collectors, who often passed their knowledge and their collections to other individuals who shared their interests.
+These early recordings are extraordinarily rare, if not unique, and institutions and private collectors alike are merely stewards of these sounds, which by all rights should belong to the public.
+Examples of less than 6 percent of the 22,000 cylinder titles issued before 1902 are known to survive (1), so it is imperative that we treat them with respect.

-Because many of the earliest recordings are in private collections it is difficult for scholars to study these recordings and for the public to hear and enjoy them.
-The act of saving them has often kept them hidden, sometimes intentionally, sometimes not.
-UCSB is keenly interested in providing access to these early recordings and is exploring public-private partnerships where collectors can share the sounds of their rarest recordings with the public through the Cylinder Preservation and Digitization Project.
+Because many of the earliest recordings are in private collections, it is difficult for scholars to study these recordings and for the public to hear and enjoy them.
+The act of saving them has often kept them hidden—sometimes intentionally, sometimes not.
+UCSB is keenly interested in providing access to these early recordings and is exploring public-private partnerships to enable collectors to share the sounds of their rarest recordings with the public through the UCSB Cylinder Audio Archive.
 This "radio" show, curated by collector John Levin, is our first such effort.
 It is a small endeavor, but we hope it shows that collectors are willing to share their recordings and that public institutions such as UCSB are willing to support this work.
 Please feel free to contact us if you share our goals.
 John has been extraordinarly generous with his time and his collection in putting this show together, and I thank him for making these gems accessible to a wider audience.

 When most people think of the birth of the phonograph, images come to mind of cylinder machines in the cluttered interiors of dark, Victorian homes.
 Yet in the early years of sound recording, phonographs were too expensive and temperamental for widespread home use.
 Instead, most people went to arcades and paid to hear very faint, distorted recordings through listening tubes.
 (Horns that enabled groups of people to listen were not yet “perfected.”)
 “Home entertainment” as we know it simply did not exist.